Plaintiff Settlement Planning

 There are generally two types of special needs trusts.
 Depending on your unique situation, one may be a better fit for your client.

 A pooled special needs trust is managed by a national 501(c)(3) nonprofit corporation formed to provide trustee, trust administration and advocacy services for the disabled, elderly, minor children and those seeking spendthrift trust protection.
-The assets from all the participants are pooled together, but maintained and tracked in individual trust sub-accounts.
+The nonprofit pools the assets from all the participants together while maintaining and tracking individual trust sub-accounts.

 A private special needs trust is a personalized disability trust drafted and prepared by a local trust attorney.
 Typically, a private special needs trust is used when a person has a large amount (i.e. greater than $250,000) to deposit into the trust.
 To utilize a private special needs trust you must generally be under age 65, have been determined to be disabled and the trust must be created by a parent, grandparent, guardian or the court.

-Special needs trusts are flexible and can be used to greatly improve quality of life.
-The trust funds can be used for a variety of supplemental goods and services, including:
+Special needs trusts are flexible and can greatly improve quality of life.
+The trust funds can pay for a variety of supplemental goods and services, including:

 The specifics of what a special needs trust can cover depends on the public benefits your client receives.
 Timing is critical, however.
 A client must create or join a special needs trust before accepting the settlement proceeds.